-The PDF Converter for SharePoint comes with a Workflow Activity that can be used to convert documents as part of a SharePoint Designer (SPD) workflow.
+The PDF Converter for SharePoint comes with a number of Workflow Activities including one that can be used to convert documents as part of a SharePoint Designer (SPD) workflow.
 What follows is an example of how to create a simple workflow in SharePoint Designer, which converts a file to PDF format as soon as it has been approved.